Top Democrat threatens to hold Attorney General Barr in contempt

 “Ladies and gentleman, the challenge we face is that the president of the United States wants desperately to prevent Congress, the co-equal branch of the government, from providing any check whatsoever to even his most reckless decisions,” Nadler said.

-Nadler’s comments indicated that Democrats are prepared to escalate a showdown with Trump’s administration, which has resisted their demands for documents and information on a wide range of topics, from Trump’s taxes to his potential financial conflicts of interest.
+Nadler’s comments indicated that the Democrats, who control the House, prepared to escalate a showdown with Trump’s administration, which has resisted their demands for documents and information on a wide range of topics, from Trump’s taxes to his potential financial conflicts of interest.

+“I am certain that there is no way forward for this country that does not include a reckoning with this clear and present danger to our constitutional order,” Nadler said.

+Representative Doug Collins, the committee’s top Republican, blamed Nadler for the standoff, saying the only reason Barr did not appear to testify as planned was that Nadler had made demands about the format of the hearing.
+The panel adopted an aggressive format with an extra hour of questioning from its own lawyers, in addition to those from the committee’s lawmakers.

 The Justice Department said on Wednesday it would not comply with a subpoena issued by Nadler’s committee seeking an unredacted copy of Mueller’s report and evidence gathered in the 22-month investigation.
 Democrats have said they may issue a subpoena to try to force Barr to testify before their committee.